Three billion people cannot afford a healthy diet

 The researchers also looked at the lowest-cost options to meet these national food-based dietary guidelines.
 Of course, there is no universal ‘healthy diet’, particularly when we consider the strong cultural differences in what people eat.
 So, the researchers selected dietary guidelines which were regionally representative: this means we’re not expecting that people in India or Japan will adopt the national dietary guidelines of the United States, or vice versa.

-When we put these prices in the context of affordability – again defining this as spending 52% of our income on food – we find that three billion people cannot afford a healthy diet.
+When we put these prices in the context of affordability, we find that almost three billion people cannot afford a healthy diet.
 In many of the world’s poorest countries – particularly across Sub-Saharan Africa – it’s unaffordable (or not producible) for most of the population.
 This is shown in the map which gives these figures as a percentage of the total population.
-In many countries, a healthy diet is out-of-reach for more than 90%.
+In many countries, a healthy diet is out-of-reach for more than 80%.

 How do incomes around the world compare with the price of a healthy diet?